 Main languages: Turkish is the official language, but some English is often spoken and widely understood in the main cities and tourist areas.

 Money: The Turkish Lira (TRY) is divided into 100 kuruş.
-To open a bank account in Turkey, most banks require proof of address, a passport and a Turkish tax number.
+To open a bank account in Turkey, most banks require proof of address, a passport and a Turkish tax individual number (TIN).

 Internet domain: .tr